 - Pour your sugar, salt, and garlic into a clean jar and pack in the peppers making sure the skins are facing out

 - Pour in the vinegar and add half an inch of boiling water

 - Seal the jar and place into a saucepan of boiling water for about five minutes once the water has begun to boil

 Storing pickled fruit and vegetables

 - Leave to stand for 12 hours and then place the jar proudly in your cupboards

 Another recipe you may want to try could be pickled onions.

-I’ll leave you with the simplest of all methods, flavoured vinegars.
-With this all you need is a white wine vinegar or a cider vinegar and some fruit.
+I’ll leave you with the simplest of all methods, flavored vinegar.
+With this, all you need is a white wine vinegar or cider vinegar and some fruit.
 Put them both into a mixing bowl and leave for about five days to ensure the vinegar is infused with the color and flavor of your fruits.
 Once it has been left to stand, strain the vinegar back into the bottle, and hey presto!

-Mr McGregor is a gardening enthusiast who loves nothing more than getting his hands dirty and feeding his family food grown from his garden.
-Along with a busy harvesting schedule, Mr McGregor also writes for popular garden centre, Notcutts sharing his knowledge and experiences in the horticultural community.
+Mr. McGregor is a gardening enthusiast who loves nothing more than getting his hands dirty and feeding his family food grown from his garden.
+Along with a busy harvesting schedule, Mr. McGregor also writes for the popular garden center, Notcutts sharing his knowledge and experiences in the horticultural community.